ledgersmb/ledgersmb-docker/README.md

 ## Docker-Compose: Installation and start

-This image provides `docker-compose.yml` which can be used to pull related images, install them, establish an internal network for their communications, adjust environment variables, start and stop LedgerSMB.
+This image provides a file named `docker-compose.yml` which can be used to pull related images, install them, establish an internal network for their communications, adjust environment variables, start and stop LedgerSMB.
 The only instructions required, after the optional edition of the file to adjust the environment variables, are:

 ```plain
  $ docker-compose pull